University Philosophical Society: 21st century

-Today the University Philosophical Society is one of the largest student society within the college and Ireland.
+Today the University Philosophical Society is one of the largest student societies within the college and in Ireland.
 Its meetings include weekly paper readings and debates.
-Additionally it invites many internationally esteemed guests each year, regularly interviews with public figures, which have included Al Pacino, Desmond Tutu, Angela Merkel and Stephen Fry.
+Additionally it invites many internationally esteemed guests to address the society each year, including such public figures as Al Pacino, Desmond Tutu, Angela Merkel, and Stephen Fry.

 Governance

 The Phil is governed by a Council elected by the members of the society each year.
-There are eight officers: President, Secretary, Treasurer, Registrar, Debates Convenor, Librarian, Steward, and Schools Convenor.
+There are nine officers: President, Secretary, Treasurer, Registrar, Debates Convenor, Librarian, Steward, Schools Convenor, and Auteur.
 All officers are directly elected.
-In addition to the officers are a fourteen Members of Council.
-The Members of Council serve as deputies to the officers, aid in the execution of their responsibilities and any other such work necessary for the efficient running of the society.
-Six are directly elected each year.
-One of these six is then selected by the council to serve as Vice President of the society.
+In addition to the officers there are fifteen Members of Council.
+The Members of Council serve as deputies to the officers, aid in the execution of their responsibilities, and perform any other such work necessary for the efficient running of the society.
+Seven are directly elected each year.
+One of these seven is then selected by the council to serve as Vice President of the society.
 The Senior Member of Council is also elected in the same manner as the officers of the society and is delegated the responsibility of co-ordinating the other Members of Council.
 The newly elected Council may then add up to seven further Members of Council via co-option.

 Bram Stoker Club

-In addition to its usual events, the society added a sub-group, the Bram Stoker Club (more commonly known as Bram), to its organization in 2011.
+In addition to its usual events, the society added a subcommittee, the Bram Stoker Club (more commonly known as Bram), to its organisation in 2011.
 Named after one of the Phil's most illustrious presidents (Bram Stoker), the club holds weekly afternoon paper-readings on a range of topics.
 These paper-readings have served to carry on the long tradition of the society, which had fallen slightly out of fashion in recent years.

 In January 2013, the club was incorporated into the official laws of the University Philosophical Society by majority vote.
 This was then officially recognised by the Dublin University Central Societies Committee in March of the same year.